 I can tell you that all of the information.

-You could say Hannity as usual, you're you're hanging and hovering above the target.
+You know what, you could say, you could say, Hannity, as usual, you're hanging and hovering above the target.

 Hannity, as usual, you're hanging and hovering above the target.

-You know, and that but the s the sad thing is what let's talk about how profound this is.
+But the sad thing is, let's talk about how profound this is.

 That means the court was lied to.

-I mean you're right that issues of prosecutorial misconduct very well may be implicated here, but to me, the thing that should you know raise the hair on the neck of every American is that unelected people thought that their viewpoint was more important, was better, was more virtuous than the will of the American voters who elected Donald Trump.
+But to me, the thing that should raise the hair on the neck of every American is that unelected people thought that their viewpoint was more important, was better, was more virtuous than the will of the American voters who elected Donald Trump.

 And this didn't just happen before his election.